jmnarloch/hermes-spring-cloud-starter-stream/README.md

 This project adds a binder for [Allegro Hermes](https://github.com/allegro/hermes) to [Spring Cloud Stream](https://github.com/spring-cloud/spring-cloud-stream).

-By the way the Hermes has been designed there is simple way to create a consumer so at this point only binding a producer `MessageChannel` is being supported.
+By the way the Hermes has been designed there is no simple way to create a consumer so at this point only binding a producer `MessageChannel` is being supported.

 ### Creating the binding